Biometric Residence Permits Are Transitioning to eVisas

 If you lose your Biometric Residence Permit, you should lodge a report with details on your stolen or lost BRP.

-If you lose your Biometric Residence Permit in the UK, here are the steps to follow:
+If you lose your Biometric Residence Permit card while abroad:

 Failure to apply for a replacement within 3 months can result in a fine of up to £1,000 and possible removal from the UK.